Ordinary Time: October 25th

 According to the 1962 Missal of Bl.
 John XXIII the Extraordinary Form of the Roman Rite, today is the feast of Sts.
 Chrysanthus and Daria, a husband and wife who carried on an active apostolate among the noble families of Rome during the third century.
 When they were denounced as Christians, they underwent various tortures with great constancy, and they were buried alive in a sandpit in the year 283.Today the Roman Martyrology remembers the martyrs Crispin and Crispinian, who died in the persecution of Diocletian by the sword.
 They were brothers, possibly twins, and cobblers.
 St. Crispin's day has been immortalized by Shakespeare's Henry V speech before the Battle of Agincourt in 1415.

-- If you would like to learn more about the Forty Martyrs you can purchase a pamphlet published by the Catholic Truth Society from St. Bernard Books.
+- If you would like to learn more about the Forty Martyrs you can purchase a pamphlet published by the Catholic Truth Society, A Book of Martyrs by Fr John S. Hogan.

 - For a list of the forty martyrs and a little more information about some of them, you can visit this site.